stibbons1990/hex/docs/conmon.md

 """Script to poll TAPO devices for monitoring data and post it to InfluxDB.

-Run conmon-tapo --help to see all available options.
+Run sauron-tapo --help to see all available options.

 Usage:
-  conmon-tapo [options]
+  sauron-tapo [options]

 Requires:
   absl-py